v-harrishe/azure-docs/articles/batch/batch-nodejs-get-started.md

 title: Use the Azure Batch client library for Node.js
-description: Learn the basic concepts of Azure Batch and build a simple solution using Node.js. ms.topic: how-to ms.date: 10/08/2020
+description: Learn the basic concepts of Azure Batch and build a simple solution using Node.js. ms.topic: how-to
+author: rockboyfor
+ms.date: 12/21/2020
+ms.testscope: yes|no
+ms.testdate: 12/21/2020null
+ms.author: v-yeche
 ---

 # Get started with Batch SDK for Node.js

-Learn the basics of building a Batch client in Node.js using [Azure Batch Node.js SDK](/javascript/api/overview/azure/batch).
+Learn the basics of building a Batch client in Node.js using [Azure Batch Node.js SDK](https://docs.microsoft.com/azure/javascript/api/overview/azure/batch).
 We take a step by step approach of understanding a scenario for a batch application and then setting it up using a Node.js client.

 ## Prerequisites